-We talked to Jim Colvin, president, and CEO at Serious Labs, about virtual reality training, and this is what he said about it.
+Jim Colvin, president, and CEO at Serious Labs tell us about virtual reality training solutions.

 First of all, how are you and your family doing in these COVID-19 times?